“You can be indie and still do major shit.”

 Do you think you have an advantage to being in the music scene because you’re independent?

-Oh yeah 110%, and that’s the beauty of it.
-The infrastructure that’s forming for us artists taking the independent route just shows me nothing is stopping me from getting a placement with these certain artists—and just because I’m not signed means I can literally do whatever I want.
-I’m not tied down to another company or organization backing me, it’s just me and that’s all I need in some aspects of what I do.
-There been times where I’ve had label placements and things like that, and I didn’t see anything from it for a while because of all the extra shit that came along with it.
+Oh yeah, 110%, and that’s the beauty of it.
+The infrastructure that’s forming for us artists taking the independent route shows me nothing is stopping me from getting a placement with these certain artists—and just because I’m not signed means I can do whatever I want.
+I’m not tied down to another company or organization backing me, it’s just me, and that’s all I need in some aspects of what I do.
+There have been times where I’ve had label placements and things like that, and I didn’t see anything from it for a while because of all the extra shit that came along with it.
 So not being tied down to that is a 110% advantage, and I think it’s something new artists should be aware of.
 You can be indie and still do major shit.

 What does the future—whether near or far—for you and Popstar FM look like?

 Right now, the main goal is to find a physical location for the PopstarFM studio.
 Trying to settle down on a headquarters to have people to work out of.
 That’s been the focus for a while now.
 We have a couple of people that have their spots around town that we lock in and record at, but I know it’d be different if we were all in the same space.
 Then I could start experimenting with the other ventures we have in mind, but all that will fall into place once we find a place.

 Do you have any words of advice for those following behind you on your path to pop stardom?